 Get a more immersive experience with haptic feedback on your iPhone

-Haptic feedback is a nice technology that offers users a better smartphone experience.
+iOS keyboard haptic feedback is a pretty neat feature that offers users a better smartphone experience.
 Whether used alongside sound or in place of it, that satisfying buzz can make a surprising difference in your everyday phone use.

 Now that you can turn on haptic feedback for your iPhone’s keyboard with iOS 16, you don’t always have to rely on sound as the only feedback when typing.

 - How to delete duplicate photos with iOS 16

 - How to add widgets to your lock screen in iOS 16